 Whose Fault Is It?
-Who Causes the Dynamic or Cycle of Abuse?
+What Causes the Cycle of Abuse?

 “Abusers are 100% responsible for the cycle or dynamic of abuse, which means that the abuser drives the cycle,” writes Cory in When Love Hurts.
 “He decides where they are in the cycle and for how long.”
 No matter what women who are abused do or how hard they try, they can’t change or improve the situation.

 The cycle often continues once the abusive relationship has ended.
 This is important for women to see that even when she is not there, he continues to engage in the same behaviors and patterns.
 The cycle of abuse continues.

-If you’re a woman who is abused, you are not the reason he is abusing you.
+If you’re a woman who is being abused, you are not the reason he is abusing you.
 You are not responsible for his mood swings, anger, problems, or life.
 Abusers blame their victims, and emotionally manipulate their victims.

-To stop the abuse, you need to find a way to walk away from the relationship.
+To stop the cycle of abuse, you need to find a way to walk away from the relationship.
 Get strength, power, wisdom, and support from women’s distress lines, shelters, and people who understand the dynamics of abuse.